1. Opening Concert

 Share :

-Beethoven’s five late quartets are one of the ikons all string quartets worship, even Quartets dedicated to contemporary music find it hard to stay away.
+Beethoven’s five late quartets are one of the icons all string quartets worship, even Quartets dedicated to contemporary music find it hard to stay away.
 Despite being written 200 years ago, they speak to us even more clearly than to his own contemporaries.
 The E flat quartet opens the series and is comparatively straightforward compared to most of the others.
 The Colburn-educated Calidore Quartet – a name purloined from a Keats poem – will perform it for us.
 Like Schubert at much the same time, Beethoven explores the overwhelming power of a string quartet in full flight.
 The strange thing is that despite the intellectual and emotional ferocity of much of this opening movement, there is another part that just dances, dances for joy.
-It is paired one of his most ecstatic Adagios, seemingly a simple set of variations on a rapt and expressive melody, but what is heart-stopping is the way Beethoven uses changes in rhythm and tempo to dislocate our sense of time so that by the third variation we find ourselves in that strange new world, where time no longer exists.
+It is paired with one of his most ecstatic Adagios, seemingly a simple set of variations on a rapt and expressive melody, but what is heart-stopping is the way Beethoven uses changes in rhythm and tempo to dislocate our sense of time so that by the third variation we find ourselves in that strange new world, where time no longer exists.
 Welcome then to the miracle of our wondrous festival of music.

 Admission: €50/40/30/14